 B - L

 Today we will spend a full day visiting the town of Vannes and the mysterious “alignments of Carnac”, as well as the salt marshes of the peninsula and the town of Guérande.

 The “Carnac stones” are an exceptionally dense collection of megalithic sites around the village of Carnac, in Brittany, consisting of alignments, dolmens, tumuli, and menhirs.
-More than 3,000 prehistoric standing stones, hewn from local rock and erected by the pre-Celtic people of Brittany, is the largest such collection in the world.
-Though difficult to date it is thought that the stones were erected between 4500 to 3300BC during the Neolithic period.
+More than 3,000 prehistoric standing stones, hewn from local rock and erected by the pre-Celtic people of Brittany, is the largest group existing in the world.
+Though difficult to date it is estimated that the stones were erected between 4500 to 3300BC during the Neolithic period.

 We will have lunch on our way to the charming resort town of La Baule.
 We will dine and stay the night at the five-star Hotel Royal which faces the Ocean.

 Dinner on your own, night at the Hotel Royal..